-Contact customer service when you are asking for a coverage decision or appeal about your medical care
+How to contact us when you are asking for a coverage decision or appeal about your medical care and/or your Part D prescription drugs

-A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services or Part D prescription drugs.
+A "coverage decision" is a decision we make about your benefits and coverage or about the amount we will pay for your medical services and/or Part D prescription drugs.
 An appeal is a formal way of asking us to review and change a coverage decision we have made.
-For more information on asking for coverage decisions or appeals about your medical care and/or Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+For more information on asking for coverage decisions or appeals about your medical care or Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).